 Reclast (zoledronic acid) (sometimes called zoledronate) is a bisphosphonate medicine that alters bone formation and breakdown in the body.
 This can slow bone loss and may help prevent bone fractures.

-Reclast is used in men and women to treat or prevent osteoporosis caused by menopause or by taking steroids.
 Reclast is also used to increase bone mass in men who have osteoporosis, and to treat Paget's disease of bone in men and women.

 Zometa is another brand of zoledronic acid used to treat high blood levels of calcium caused by cancer and multiple myeloma.